fractal6/fractal6-ui.elm/README.md

     npm install

-NOTE: current fix to instakk elm-hot-webpack-loader@1.1.8 with webpavk v5
+NOTE: some packake needs `--legacy-peer-deps` options to be installed without npm trowing an error.
+      It seems to be caused by elm-hot-webpack-loader@1.1.8 + webpack@5...

     npm install --save-dev --legacy-peer-deps elm-hot-webpack-loader
     npm install --save-dev --legacy-peer-deps node-sass

+# Launch

+**Run the test server**

+Build the code and run a webpack dev server

+    make run

+To run webpack with the productio code (i.e with optimization)

+    make run_prod

+# Build

+**Build the production code**

+The code will be generated in the `dist` folder.

+    make prod

+**Re-generate the GraphQL parser code for Elm**

+    make gen

 # Creating new components

 A components is a reusable piece of code use in a application to implement a given functionality.
+By components, we mean here a state-full Elm module, that is a module which have its own state, model & Msg managed by itself.
-For simple components that have complex states ans so a few msg, they cna be implemented by getting the msg from the main page, as it is done in `Components/ColorPicker.elm` for example.
+For simple components that don't have states (i.e. have a few or no Msg), they can be implemented by getting the msg from the main page, as it is done in `Components/ColorPicker.elm` for example.
-For more complex components, a lot of boilerplate is involved when creating component with elm (for the best!) that maintain their own state.
+For more complex components, a lot of boilerplate is involved when creating a component with Elm (for the best!) that maintain their own state.
-To help building new components that are relevant with the framework developed the repo, and without coding again and again the same thing, we provide a script to generate template code for your new component called `melm.py`.
+To help building new components without coding again and again the same thing, we provide a script to generate template code when creating new component:  `melm.py`.

-Let say that you need a new component that implement a dropdown menu, and put the file in the `src/Components/` folder.
+Let say that you need a new component that implements a dropdown menu, and put the file in the `src/Components/` folder.
 You will create the template for you dropdown like this

     melm.py add -w Components.MyDropdown